carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 > ## Overriding the ENTRYPOINT
 > Sometimes you don't want to run the
 > image's `ENTRYPOINT`.
-For example if you have a specialized image
+For example if you have a specialized container image
 > that does only sums, but you need an interactive shell to examine
 > the container:
 > ~~~